sidgairo18/2-D-Fire-Angry-Birds-like-shooting-game---/README.md

 3. Air friction is present which reduces the speed in mid air.
 4. Gravity is present.
 5. The user/player only gets a limited number of shots to collect the gold coins.
+6.

+Libraries To Be installed before running-
+1. GLAD
+2. GLFW